Palmoplantar hyperhidrosis: Causes

 There is little knowledge about the pathogenesis of focal hyperhidrosis.
 Focal hyperhidrosis may indicate a complicated autonomic nervous system malfunction involving both parasympathetic and sympathetic pathways.
 Given that 30% to 50% of patients have a family history of hyperhidrosis, there may be a genetic susceptibility.

 Diagnosis

 Because the excessive sweating is easily noticeable, palmoplantar hyperhidrosis is a clinical diagnosis.

 Treatment

 For palmoplantar hyperhidrosis, 20% aluminum chloride hexahydrate in absolute anhydrous ethyl alcohol (Drysol) is the most effective topical treatment.
 Other topical treatments such as potassium permanganate, tannic acid (2 to 5 percent solutions), resorcinol, boric acid, formaldehyde, methenamine, and glutaraldehyde have yielded less than desirable results.

 Iontophoresis is a well-known treatment for hyperhidrosis that involves applying a direct electrical current to the skin.
 Iontophoresis has been combined with a variety of substances, such as tap water, salt water, and anticholinergic medications.

-Botulinum toxin type A (Botox) injections are safe, efficient, and frequently enhance the quality of life for those who suffer from hyperhidrosis.
+Botulinum toxin type A (Botox) injections are safe, efficient, and frequently enhance the quality of life for those affected by hyperhidrosis.
 The toxin damages the sweat glands' post-ganglionic sympathetic innervation and prevents acetylcholine from being released at the neuromuscular junction.